google/nomulus/db/README.md

     `./nom_build generateSqlSchema`

-3. Write an incremental DDL script that changes the existing schema to your new one.
+3. Append an incremental DDL script that changes the existing schema to your new one to `flyway.dat`.
 The generated SQL file from the previous step should help.
 New create table statements can be used as is, whereas alter table statements should be written to change any existing tables.

-    This script should be stored in a new file in the `db/src/main/resources/sql/flyway` folder using the naming pattern
+    This script should be appended to the end of `db/src/main/resources/sql/flyway.dat`, prefixed by a `#file` line
-    `V{id}__{description text}.sql`, where `{id}` is the next highest number following the existing scripts in that folder.
-Note the double underscore in the naming pattern.
+    definining the basename of the file.
+For example, the line

+        #file add_foo_table

+    Would produce a flyway file of the form `V{id}__add_foo_table.sql`.

 4. Run `./nom_build :nom:generate_golden_file`.
 This is a pseudo-task
     implemented in the `nom_build` script that does the following: